vabal/vabal/README.md

 `cabal >= 2.4.0.0` is a requirement of `vabal configure`.

 `vabal` by itself can be used in combination with older `cabal`, too.
-See `How to use vabal: full story` paragraph for details.
+See the *How to use vabal: full story* paragraph for details.

  Quick start